 Accessing the ROMs / games

-After ROM files have been added and EmulationStation starts up again, game systems for the added ROMs will appear on the EmulationStation menu.
-To choose a ROM (now a game on a game system), navigate to its system icon and press the A-key.
+After ROM files have been added and EmulationStation starts up again, game systems for the added ROMs will appear under their respective system on the EmulationStation menu.
+To choose a ROM (now a game on a system), navigate to its system icon and press the A-key.

 When more ROMs are added, a list will form under the respective system.